Strattera Addiction: Side Effects, Detox, Withdrawal, and Treatment

 What is Strattera (Atomoxetine)?

-Strattera is a brand name for the drug atomoxetine, which is a drug that is used to treat attention deficit hyperactivity disorder (ADHD).
+Strattera is the brand name for atomoxetine.
+This drug is used to treat attention deficit hyperactivity disorder (ADHD).
 Strattera differs from most other ADHD drugs because it’s not a stimulant.
-It belongs to a class of drugs known as serotonin-norepinephrine reuptake inhibitors (SNRIs), which are typically used to treat depression.1
+It is part of a group of drugs called serotonin-norepinephrine reuptake inhibitors (SNRIs).
+These drugs are usually used to treat depression

 Strattera is a relatively new drug that came out in 2002 and a generic version was introduced in 2017.
 It is FDA-approved to treat ADHD but nothing else.
-It is considered a relatively safe and effective drug, and research studies show that it controls ADHD as well as many other stimulant medications, without some of the side effects.
+It is seen as a safe and effective drug.
+Research shows it controls ADHD like other stimulant medications, but with fewer side effects.
 It’s most often used by people who cannot or don’t want to use stimulant medications.

-Strattera has a lower potential for abuse because unlike other ADHD medications, it won’t make the user feel energized and alert.
+Strattera has a lower chance of being abused.
+Unlike other ADHD medications, it does not make users feel energized or alert.
 However, like all prescription drugs, it does have some risks and may be misused.

 How Does Strattera Work?